How to Read a Centrifugal Pump Curve?

 A centrifugal pump is a very simple device – mechanically.
+Reading the centrifugal pump curve however is a different story.
 An impeller attached to a shaft which is rotated by a driver, most often an electric motor.
 There is essentially one moving part if you don’t count the shaft and bearings.
 It is the behavior of the liquid under the influence of the impeller which can get complicated and once the pump design is finished and a prototype is built, it goes to the test pit to gather data needed to plot a performance curve.

 Each pump is as unique as a fingerprint, with its own unique properties.
 The designer has a mission for each unit he creates.
 Years ago at a major pump factory, one such designer was putting finishing touches on his drawings for a very large unit.
 He sat there for two days staring at his design before finally adding a slight curve to the trailing edge of the impeller vane.

-Today, he might have used SimScale, a simulation software that works fully in the browser, to evaluate his choices.
+Today, he might have used SimScale, a simulation software that works 100% in the browser, to evaluate his choices.

 That curve contains a wealth of information which when properly read, can ensure a successful operation.
 In addition to confirming that the selected pump is capable of producing the specified duty point, the pump curve discloses a lot of information about its suitability for the application which is reviewed below.